RandFa/genomic_nlp/README.md

 Assess the discovery potential of different functional categories.

 ## Repository Contents
-notebooks/: Jupyter notebooks containing the reworked analysis and code implementation, in addition to results. data/: functuons to scrape the data are available.
+analysis.ipynb notebook : Jupyter notebook containing the reworked analysis and code implementation, in addition to results. nlp_genomics.pdf: a presentation of the project, steps of the analysis, and the result.

+data: functuons to scrape the data are available.

 ## References